 Managing money has a magical effect on a child’s self-esteem.
-Teaching kids how to give some of their allowance to charity, save some for a long term goal, and spend some now gives them the tools of self-reliance.
+Teaching kids how to give some of their allowances to charity, save some for a long-term goal, and spend some now gives them the tools of self-reliance.

 There are no set rules for when to start an allowance program.
-However, I suggest waiting until kids are old enough to understand the concept of taking care of things and making choices, which is usually around age 6.
+However, I suggest waiting until kids are old enough to understand the concept that money buys things, of taking care of those things and making choices, which is usually around age SIX.

 Though many families use age to determine the amount (by age, $10 for a 10-year-old is one example), think about how much money your child needs.
 Turning money over to them that you would be spending on them anyway is a good way to start thinking about this.

 Whether it’s weekly or monthly, kids do better when you stick to a schedule.

 Younger kids tend to manage their money more effectively when they get it weekly, since out of sight often means out of mind.

 For older kids, consider a monthly schedule so they can learn the basic principles of budgeting.

 Think about your goals when it comes to the allowance-for-chores quandary.
 If your main goal is to teach your kids to manage money, give them a basic allowance with financial “chores” attached, such as paying for their own collectibles.
 If you also want to teach kids the value of working for pay, pay them for extra chores on a job-by-job basis.

 The purpose of an allowance is to teach kids to become self-governing with money.
 Encourage kids to save a given percentage, set aside a percentage for charity (they’ll learn the value of giving back), then give them the freedom to decide how to spend the rest.